uchiha-vivek/uchiha-vivek/README.md

 *   Working with Social Summer of Code
 *   Working with Zummit InfoLabs
 *   Apperentice in CodeForces
-*   Doing Research in Number Theory.
+*   Doing Research in Number Theory and Game Theory.

 *   ### Skills
 <p align="left">